Provider configuration

 value: linux

 Many of the cloud providers regularly update their internal Kubernetes versions so if you wish to specify a particular version, please check the following resources.
-This is completely optional as Nebari will, by default, select the most recent version available for your preferred cloud provider: Digital Ocean; Google Cloud Platform; Amazon Web Services; Microsoft Azure.
+This is completely optional as Nebari will, by default, select the most recent version available for your preferred cloud provider: Google Cloud Platform; Amazon Web Services; Microsoft Azure.